ADHD and falling in love

 The role of brain development

-Kids with ADHD have delays in the development of executive functioning skills.
-Research shows that the areas of the brain responsible for executive function take around one to three years longer to fully develop in kids with ADHD.
-It’s important to remember that your 17-year-old with ADHD might not have the same emotional control or judgment as other teens.
+Kids with ADHD have delays in the development of executive function skills.
+The areas of the brain responsible for executive function take around one to three years longer to fully develop in kids with ADHD.
+This can impact kids’ social lives.
+For example, a 17-year-old with ADHD might be a little less emotionally mature than their peers, or be more likely to act impulsively.

-For some teens with ADHD, that delay may cause them to shy away from pursuing romantic relationships.
+This might leave kids feeling embarrassed, or like they’re not ready for a romantic relationship.
+And that’s OK.
 That doesn’t mean they won’t ever be ready to get involved with someone or start dating.
 It might just take longer, and that’s perfectly normal.

 Intense emotions and hyperfocus